BenjaminSmithOregon/TrainProject/readme.txt

 This is the readme file for the Trains project.

-In order for this project to work correctly on your local machine, you need to have a workign copy of MS Visual Studio 2013 or above along with a working copy of MSSQL 2008 or above.
+In order for this project to work correctly on your local machine, you need to have a working copy of MS Visual Studio 2013 or above along with a working copy of MS SQL Server 2008 or above.

   1. Start by forking the repo
   2. Then after you you have the files, open up the OreFun2014 folder